Real World (Matchbox Twenty song): Music video

 The music video, directed by Matthew Rolston, starts with Rob walking through a bowling alley with a camel, a scene that was filmed at The Dust Bowl in Alice Springs, Northern Territory, Australia.
 It then shows him on a street, where Kyle Cook is on an ice cream truck, but instead of selling ice cream, he unveils what appears to be a raw steak.
 Next, Rob is doing a news broadcast, with Brian Yale acting as a director.
 In the meantime, intercut with this is a diner with Paul Doucette dressed as a waitress, eventually discarding the outfit.
-In the midst of the news broadcast, we see what appears to be a breakfast cereal commercial with Adam Gaynor sitting with a family.
+In the midst of the news broadcast, there is a breakfast cereal commercial with Adam Gaynor sitting with a family.
 The video concludes with the camera going back and forth between Rob with the camel and at the news station.